In this Leica M6 review, we show why this camera is a perfect mix of quality engineering and great user experience.

 If you are in the market for a Leica film camera, the Leica M6 TTL can be a serious contender.
 It has to be one of the best film cameras ever made by Leica.
 The size, the light meter, and the ease of use can make anyone fall in love with the camera.

-If you find yourself shooting a lot of action shots, do keep in mind that the shutter speed on the Leica M6 TTL only goes as fast as 1/1000s.
+If you find yourself shooting many action shots, do keep in mind that the shutter speed on the Leica M6 TTL only goes as fast as 1/1000s.
 While this is ample fast, you might want to consider if that is fast enough for your purpose.

 Another very important consideration you want to make with the Leica M6 series is that these are all mechanical cameras (except for the light meter though).
 You thus have no auto or semi-auto modes to assist you when doing your job.
 If you want to work with a Leica and wouldn’t mind the camera assisting you, maybe have a look at Leica M7 for its aperture priority mode.